ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-My First Steps with AI: From Grammar Checks to Building with ChatGPT API - <a href="https://medium.com/@shravanthivr/my-first-steps-with-ai-from-grammar-checks-to-building-with-chatgpt-api-1ad5384047f8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Code Splitting and React Lazy method for optimized website load time - <a href="https://medium.com/@tanvir.h.anik/code-splitting-and-react-lazy-method-for-optimized-website-load-time-6f8e0fc370e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shravanthi V R`**
+✍️ **posted by `S. M. Tanvir Hassan Anik`**

-<blockquote>I took a small deviation from my usual series to explore something I’d been curious about for a while AI tools in everyday development.
-I…
+<blockquote>A lot of web apps still tend to load their entire codebase all at once, which can lead to slow initial loading times and a pretty…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js Performance in Practice: 7 Easy Wins for Faster Web Apps - <a href="https://medium.com/@sureshdotariya/next-js-performance-in-practice-7-easy-wins-for-faster-web-apps-12bae27db6d0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Responsive SEO Saves You Time and Drives Revenue - <a href="https://medium.com/@kolindevidmike83/how-responsive-seo-saves-you-time-and-drives-revenue-41ac83def200?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Kolindevidmike`**

-<blockquote>A crystal-clear, copy-paste friendly guide with real code, Core Web Vitals callouts, and battle-tested tips that work on small blogs and…
+<blockquote>Managing a single responsive site means no duplicated content, easier SEO tuning, and consolidated link equity.
+This efficient structure…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Went From Total Novice to Building Real Apps With React, Node.js, and TypeScript - <a href="https://medium.com/@VaishnaviK99/how-i-went-from-total-novice-to-building-real-apps-with-react-node-js-and-typescript-743c419da5cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next.js in 2025: Which One Actually Wins? - <a href="https://medium.com/@logicoverlatte/react-vs-next-js-in-2025-which-one-actually-wins-7381341f2c51?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vaishnavi Kengale`**
+✍️ **posted by `Logic Over Latte`**

-<blockquote>My first line of JavaScript broke my computer.
+<blockquote>Every year, web dev Twitter (oops — X) finds a new topic to fight about.
+ In 2023 it was “Tailwind vs CSS Modules”
+ In 2024 it was “AI…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building a Professional Invoice Generator App with React JS and Redux Toolkit - <a href="https://arhaanali.medium.com/building-a-professional-invoice-generator-app-with-react-js-and-redux-toolkit-681d225f230b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Image Optimization Boosting Image Loading Performance - <a href="https://javascript.plainenglish.io/next-js-image-optimization-boosting-image-loading-performance-2690d0bb586f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arhaan Ali`**
+✍️ **posted by `Tianya School`**

-<blockquote>As a developer who’s built countless React applications over the years, I can tell you that creating an invoice generator is one of those…
+<blockquote>Today, let’s dive into Next.js’s image optimization features, a game-changer for boosting webpage loading speed.
+Images often account for…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Using Socket.io Like a Champ in React/React Native with Context API - <a href="https://medium.com/@ammar.tariq10/using-socket-io-like-a-champ-in-react-react-native-with-context-api-83c84e7fb4c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What is Redux?
+How does it work?
+Where is it used?
+How to create? - <a href="https://medium.com/@alibabaa31233/what-is-redux-how-does-it-work-where-is-it-used-how-to-create-2bfb243e396c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ammar Tariq`**
+✍️ **posted by `Gulali Gulaliyev`**

-<blockquote>Real-time communication is the backbone of modern apps — whether it’s chat systems, collaborative tools, or live dashboards.
-If you’re…
+<blockquote>Redux is a state management library for JavaScript applications.
+It keeps all the application data in a single store (one central place)…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Stop Shipping Extra JS: Server Components First (Next.js 15 + React 19) - <a href="https://medium.com/@sureshdotariya/stop-shipping-extra-js-server-components-first-next-js-15-react-19-ef83fb05544b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suresh Kumar Ariya Gowder`**

+<blockquote>Learn how to convert heavy pages into islands of server-rendered markup, keep only the interactive bits on the client, and measure the…
+Continue reading on Medium »</blockquote>

+<h3>7.
+How to structure a React App in 2025 (SPA, SSR or Native) - <a href="https://ramonprata.medium.com/how-to-structure-a-react-app-in-2025-spa-ssr-or-native-10d8de7a245a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ramon Prata`**

+<blockquote>Five years ago, I wrote an article about how to structure a React application: (PT-BR React + Controle de estado.
+Vamos organizar?).
+At…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Performance in Practice: 7 Easy Wins for Faster Web Apps - <a href="https://medium.com/@sureshdotariya/next-js-performance-in-practice-7-easy-wins-for-faster-web-apps-12bae27db6d0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Cut My Next.js Build Time in Half (5 Performance Hacks That Actually Work) - <a href="https://meetpan1048.medium.com/how-i-cut-my-next-js-build-time-in-half-5-performance-hacks-that-actually-work-d693273c3e8b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Meet`**

-<blockquote>A crystal-clear, copy-paste friendly guide with real code, Core Web Vitals callouts, and battle-tested tips that work on small blogs and…
+<blockquote>Let’s be honest — nothing kills dev flow faster than watching a build crawl while you’re just trying to test a small change.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your App is Bleeding Money, and Your JavaScript is Holding the Dagger. - <a href="https://medium.com/@saikrishna.pachala/your-app-is-bleeding-money-and-your-javascript-is-holding-the-dagger-2ec601ad4dfc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Can AI Replace Developers?
+My Experience Building TaskWise with Gemini CLI - <a href="https://medium.com/@ovinokurov/can-ai-replace-developers-my-experience-building-taskwise-with-gemini-cli-6c16df54e915?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sai krishna Pachala`**
+✍️ **posted by `Oleg Vinokurov`**

-<blockquote>It’s a sunny afternoon here in Dallas, Texas.
-A potential customer is scrolling on their phone, taps a link to your site, and… waits.
+<blockquote>I had this idea 💡 what if I build a full-stack task manager app, but let AI do most of the work?
+Not just ChatGPT, but also Copilot, Kiro…
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Next.js Advanced Guide: Mastering Middleware for Smarter Applications - <a href="https://medium.com/@theNewGenCoder/next-js-advanced-guide-mastering-middleware-for-smarter-applications-5fab056449cc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+The Critical Gap in Next.js SEO: Implementing Sitemap Index for Enterprise Applications - <a href="https://medium.com/@ziaul.hoque124/the-critical-gap-in-next-js-seo-implementing-sitemap-index-for-enterprise-applications-4e4bff565f43?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Ziaul Hoque`**

-<blockquote>Next.js is more than just a React framework for building SSR (Server-Side Rendered) apps.
-One of its hidden gems is Middleware, a powerful…
+<blockquote>Next.js has revolutionized how we build modern web applications, providing sophisticated built-in sitemap generation capabilities through…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering Next.js for Scalable Web Apps: Advanced Concepts, Patterns & Pro Tips - <a href="https://medium.com/@TheblogStacker/mastering-next-js-for-scalable-web-apps-advanced-concepts-patterns-pro-tips-2a85a1bca8d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bcrypt vs Argon2: Which One Should You Use for Passwords? - <a href="https://joodi.medium.com/bcrypt-vs-argon2-which-one-should-you-use-for-passwords-6a300a600541?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Joodi`**

-<blockquote>Next.js has quickly become the framework of choice for building modern web applications.
+<blockquote>If you’ve built apps before, you’ve probably used bcrypt to hash passwords.
+It’s been the go-to choice for years.
+But meet Argon2, the new…
 Continue reading on Medium »</blockquote>

 <h3>5.
+React vs Next.js in 2025: Which One Actually Wins? - <a href="https://medium.com/@logicoverlatte/react-vs-next-js-in-2025-which-one-actually-wins-7381341f2c51?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Logic Over Latte`**

+<blockquote>Every year, web dev Twitter (oops — X) finds a new topic to fight about.
+ In 2023 it was “Tailwind vs CSS Modules”
+ In 2024 it was “AI…
+Continue reading on Medium »</blockquote>

-Next.js 15.5 — Every change: Upgrade Guide and Deprecation Warnings - <a href="https://javascript.plainenglish.io/next-js-15-5-every-change-upgrade-guide-and-deprecation-warnings-4fd71da1a443?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Next.js Image Optimization Boosting Image Loading Performance - <a href="https://javascript.plainenglish.io/next-js-image-optimization-boosting-image-loading-performance-2690d0bb586f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Andrés Leiva`**
+✍️ **posted by `Tianya School`**

-<blockquote>A complete overview of Next.js 15.5: Upgrade instructions, Turbopack, Node.js Middleware, typed routing, and Deprecations
+<blockquote>Today, let’s dive into Next.js’s image optimization features, a game-changer for boosting webpage loading speed.
+Images often account for…
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7. ⚡ Mastering Next.js: The Complete Guide to Modern Full-Stack React Applications - <a href="https://medium.com/@TheEnaModernCoder/mastering-next-js-the-complete-guide-to-modern-full-stack-react-applications-71088b0554d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ena Modern Coder`**

+<blockquote>Next.js has become one of the most powerful frameworks in the React ecosystem.
+Whether you’re building a personal portfolio, an e-commerce…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Build an interactive organization chart in Next.js with d3-org-chart and shadcn/ui - <a href="https://medium.com/@tagajn99/build-an-interactive-organization-chart-in-next-js-with-d3-org-chart-and-shadcn-ui-3e59a4004bf3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tagaj Norbert`**

+<blockquote>This tutorial walks you through creating an organization chart from scratch
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>